 The BNDES Transparency portal and Brazil’s Central Bank portal were used to identify additional financial flows to forest-risk companies in Brazil.

 This research provides a deal-level dataset of specific relationships between selected companies and any linked financial institution.
-Of the more than 300 companies researched, only 230 companies had identifiable financing where the financier, financing amount, and start date were known within the period of study.
+Of the more than 300 researched companies operating in the 6 selected soft commodities, only 230 companies had identifiable financing where the financier, financing amount, and start date were known within the period of study.

 Companies with business activities outside of the forest-risk sector had recorded amounts reduced to more accurately present the proportion of financing that can be reasonably attributed to the forest-risk sector operations of the selected company (see Adjusters).
 Where available financial information did not specify the purpose of investment or receiving division within the parent company group, reduction factors were individually calculated by comparing a company’s forest-risk sector activities relative to its parent group total activities.
 Further adjusters were calculated for companies operating in multiple geographies within the scope of this research.

 The data and assessments presented in this website have not been provided by or authorized by any of the financial institutions or clients concerned.
 While every attempt has been made to research and present data and assessments accurately and objectively, it is difficult to guarantee complete accuracy.
 This is not least because of the lack of consistency and transparency in how financial institutions and forest-risk sector clients record key financial and company information.
 Where there has been ambiguity in the source information of financial services, the authors of this website have acted cautiously, resulting in a likely underestimation of the true amounts of finance involved.
 The authors are committed to correcting any identified errors at the earliest opportunity.

 Timeline of updates to the database and bank policy assessments:

 Sept 2016: The first version of bank policy assessments and database launched, assessing financial services provided to 50 companies for their forest-risk sector production and primary processing activities.

 June 2017: Database expanded to cover over 180 companies.
 Methodology revised to cover entire forest-risk sector supply chains, including trading and manufacturing